sdsc/sdsc-summer-institute-2024/5.3a_gpu_computing_programming/README.md

 srun-gpu-shared
 ```

 Once we are on a GPU node, we load the `gpu` module to gain access to the GPU software stack.
-We will also load the `cuda11.7/toolkit` module, which provides the CUDA Toolkit:
+We will also load the `cuda12.2/toolkit` module, which provides the CUDA Toolkit:
 ```
-module load gpu
-module load cuda11.7/toolkit
-module list
+module reset  # this will load the gpu module when on GPU nodes module load cuda12.2/toolkit module list
 ```
 You should see following output
 ```

 Currently Loaded Modules:
-  1) shared                  3) sdsc/1.0         5) gpu/0.17.3b
+  1) shared            3) slurm/expanse/23.02.7   5) DefaultModules
-  2) slurm/expanse/21.08.8   4) DefaultModules   6) cuda11.7/toolkit/11.7.1
+  2) gpu/0.17.3b (g)   4) sdsc/1.0

+  Where:
+   g:  built natively for Intel Skylake
 ```

 We can use the `nvidia-smi` command to check for available GPUs and which processes are running on the GPU.